fourjr/bs-data/README.md

-# Brawl Stars Data
+# Constants

-This data is retrieved from csv files in the game's APK.
+This is where CSV files get converted to JSONs